psykovski-extended/binobo/README.md

 # Bionic Robotic-Arm: Binobo

-#### Copyright (C) 2021 Dominik Lovetinsky, Philipp Maschayechi - This project is licenced under the Apache-Licence
+#### Copyright (C) 2021 Dominik Lovetinsky, Philipp Maschayechi - This project is licenced under the GPL-3.0-Licence

 This project aims at simulating a bionic robotic hand at as many degrees of freedom as possible.
 In this source code, there is also the functionality of registration embedded as well as a blog functionality.